[eyesonly level="administrator"]Edit this listing[/eyesonly]

 Visitors accepted: Yes

-We’re looking for new people who are serious about pursuing membership, have some experience of living with others, and hold awareness about their own strengths, weaknesses, and personality dynamics.
+We are open to new members, and are especially looking for folks who have demonstrated interest and experience in collective living, social consciousness/mindfulness, emotional self-awareness, and/or radical political projects.
 We are a tight group, but we all have lives, and can’t give you much of a schedule or structure for your visit.

 Open to new Members: Yes